Brightline West

-Brightline West is a proposed privately run high-speed rail route, under early construction, to link the Las Vegas Valley and Rancho Cucamonga in Greater Los Angeles through the California High Desert via Interstate 15.
+Brightline West is a privately run high-speed rail line under construction in California and Nevada.
+When complete, it will link the Las Vegas Valley and Rancho Cucamonga in Greater Los Angeles through the California High Desert via Interstate 15.
 The line will connect with existing rail at the Rancho Cucamonga station of Metrolink's San Bernardino Line, a commuter rail line in Southern California.
 The project is intended to provide an alternative to air and automobile travel between Southern California and Las Vegas, a popular leisure destination.
 In December 2023, the United States Department of Transportation awarded Brightline West a $3 billion grant as part of the Infrastructure Investment and Jobs Act.
 Construction, initially expected to begin shortly after the grant was announced in 2023, began on April 22, 2024.
-Revenue service is planned to start by September 2029.
+Revenue service is planned to start by late 2029.

 The line was developed starting in 2005 as DesertXpress and has passed through several developers and investors.
 In September 2018, the project known as XpressWest, was acquired by Fortress Investment Group, which owns Brightline in Florida, the only privately run inter-city rail route in the United States.
 An extension of Brightline West from Victor Valley to the California High-Speed Rail station in Palmdale is also under consideration.

 Context

 Las Vegas is a gambling and tourist destination for the Greater Los Angeles area.
 Interstate 15 is a direct route between the two regions.
 An estimated 50 million people travel between Los Angeles and Las Vegas annually, with 85% using a car.
 Travel by automobile takes over four hours while scheduled buses cover the route in five to seven hours.
 Interstate 15 is an important freight route, so reduced congestion on the route would benefit the supply chain.

-The highway carries heavy traffic on Thursday, Friday, and Sunday which causes significant delays.
-Motorists returning to Los Angeles on Sunday can create a 18 mile backup.
+The highway carries heavy traffic on Thursday, Friday, and Sunday, which causes significant delays.
+Motorists returning to Los Angeles on Sunday can create an 18 mile backup.
 Airlines have direct flights, but traffic and security at the airport add time to the short flight.
 Las Vegas lost its last passenger train service in 1997 when Amtrak canceled the Desert Wind.

 Brightline project

 In September 2018, Fortress Investment Group, which owns an inter-city rail route in Florida called Brightline, announced that it would acquire the federally approved XpressWest rail corridor project, indicating that it would begin construction of the rail line in the second half of 2020 with expected completion in the second half of 2024.
-After some delays, groundbreaking began on April 22, 2024 with service initially expected to start sometime in 2028.
+After some delays, groundbreaking began on April 22, 2024 with service expected to start in late 2029.
 The project is expected to generate around 18,000 jobs at its peak.
 Los Angeles County finished an environmental assessment for the project in 2016.
 In October 2019, design plans were almost 30% complete.
 In September 2020, the line was rebranded to Brightline West, and is being called "a Brightline affiliated company."